NEW! Submit a video with your saxophone questions and get a video response from the teacher. Learn more here.

 Build Your Own Maintenance Kit

 Your saxophone may come with some of these items, but probably not all of them.
-Maintenance and cleaning will primarily keep your key pads in good condition (the leather or leather-like circular pad under each key).
-Dirty or degraded key pads can cause anywhere from frustration (sticky keys causing you to play wrong notes) to costly repairs and overhauls.
+Maintenance and cleaning is highly important and cost-saving, and will primarily keep your key pads in good condition (the leather or leather-like circular pad under each key).

 This kit will cost about $40-$80 to build depending on what you already have.

-Cleaning Swab
+Required: Cleaning Swab

 This is a poofy piece of cleaning cloth attached to a weighted ribbon.
 Lesson 4 of our Saxophone Fundamentals Class shows you how to use this.

-End Cap (if not included with your saxophone)
+Required: End Cap (if not included with your saxophone)